Modeling group heterogeneity in spatio-temporal data via physics-informed semiparametric regression: Dealing with sensor heterogeneity in air quality assessment

 Another source of variability arises from both geographical and anthropogenic characteristics of the territory.
-Indeed, according to recent literature, natural and human-driven factors are key drivers for the formation of NO$_2$ \citep[see, e.g.,][]{salama_satellite_2022, california_air_sources_board}.
-In particular, from a morphological perspective, the Po Valley is subject to frequent thermal inversion phenomena, which limit air circulation and contribute to the persistence of pollutants in lowland areas \citep[][]{trinh2019temperature}.
-To account for this effect, we include the altitude as a fixed effect covariate, distinguishing among lowland zones where, due to thermal inversion phenomena, pollutants are trapped near the surface, and mountainous areas, where cleaner air and stronger circulation mitigate pollution levels.
-Elevation data come from a Digital Elevation Model shared by the National Institute of Geophysics and Vulcanology \citep[][]{INGV}, and they are displayed in the central panel of Figure \ref{fig:map_and_covariates}.
-At the same time, human activities such as traffic, residential heating, and industrial production are primary sources of NO$_2$.
-These factors are closely related to the population density, which we therefore include in the model as a second fixed effect covariate.
-Population density data, depicted in the right panel of Figure \ref{fig:map_and_covariates}, are provided by Istituto Nazionale di Statistica, and are sourced from \cite{Geoportale_lombardia_site}.
+According to recent literature, natural and human-driven factors are key drivers of NO$_2$ formation \citep[see, e.g.,][]{salama_satellite_2022, california_air_sources_board}.
+From a morphological perspective, the Po Valley is subject to frequent thermal inversion phenomena, which limit air circulation and contribute to the persistence of pollutants in lowland areas \citep{trinh2019temperature}.
+To account for this effect, we include altitude as a fixed effect covariate, distinguishing between lowland zones, where thermal inversion tends to trap pollutants near the surface, and mountainous areas, where cleaner air and stronger circulation mitigate pollution levels.
+Elevation data are obtained from a Digital Elevation Model provided by the National Institute of Geophysics and Vulcanology \citep{INGV}, and are displayed in the central panel of Figure \ref{fig:map_and_covariates}.
+Human activities such as traffic, residential heating, and industrial production also represent major sources of NO$_2$.
+These factors are closely related to population density, which is therefore included in the model as a second fixed effect covariate.
+Population density data, shown in the right panel of Figure \ref{fig:map_and_covariates}, are provided by the Istituto Nazionale di Statistica and sourced from \cite{Geoportale_lombardia_site}.

-A third and final element we consider to study NO$_2$ concentration is wind dynamics, which drive the transport of the pollutant.
-For this reason, we regularize the nonparametric component $f$ through an advection-diffusion \gls{pde}, that combines isotropic diffusion with a transport term encoding the wind field over the Lombardy region.
-The resulting space penalty term is given by:
+A third and final component we consider in modeling NO$_2$ concentrations is wind dynamics, which drive the transport of the pollutant.
+For this reason, we regularize the nonparametric component $f$ through an advection-diffusion \gls{pde}, which combines an isotropic diffusion term, modeling the dispersion of the pollutant in the air, with a transport term, accounting for advection driven by the wind field.
+The resulting spatial penalty is given by

-The transport field, denoted by $\boldsymbol{\gamma}$, is obtained from data at $119$ \gls{arpa} meteorological stations, distributed across the region and collected on the same day as the NO$_2$ measurements.
-Specifically, the wind field $\boldsymbol{\gamma}$, shown in Figure \ref{fig:wind}, is obtained from the space-varying daily average wind vector.
-In the physics-informed penalty (\ref{eq:penalty_arpa}), to accurately balance the relative intensity of the diffusion term $-\nabla \cdot (I \nabla f)$ and the transport term $ \boldsymbol{\gamma} \cdot \nabla f$, we consider an unknown parameter $\xi$, that is estimated from the data by the parameter cascading strategy detailed in \cite{tomasetto_2024}.